CHAPTER 5A: ACCOUNTS PAYABLE

 All training offered by University departments outside the course catalog structure, such as computer skills classes offered by Information and Communication Technologies (ICT), should be billed directly to departments on Interdepartmental Vouchers.
 Employees should not be directly reimbursed for these classes.

 Tuition and fee reimbursements for courses not provided by NMSU must be justified in writing by the Dean/Director and are subject to administrative approval.
 The course must be specifically necessary for performing job responsibilities.
-Employee must request reimbursement by Reimbursement Voucher.
+Employee must request reimbursement by Payment Request form.

 Centrally Billed Invoices